Amazon Music Prime Has Changed? Play in Shuffle Mode Only? Solved!

 This method is not a permanent solution.
 Once the program has some bugs playing music or running afterward, and you are late in updating the program, there will always be new problems.

-2.4 Download Amazon Music for Offline Playback with TunePat Amazon Music Converter
+2.4 Permanently Download Amazon Music Playlists to Fix Amazon Music Shuffle Only

 TunePat Amazon Music Converter